sccreeper/BetterClasscharts/README.md

 ## Building

 These are the instructions for building for Android.

+You can also use the `build.sh` script.

 For other platforms see the [Kivy docs](https://kivy.org/doc/stable/guide/packaging.html).